 Description of conflict of interest Affected Funds Why this may influence investment decisions and how we manage the conflict Banking services: BNZ provides banking services to the Scheme, including transactional and foreign exchange services.
 All Funds.
 We may be influenced by our association with BNZ to use their banking services over other financial services.
+Where we use BNZ banking services, BNZ may receive commercial benefits and could pass on the cost of negative interest rates should they arise.
 Banking services are provided on a commercial arm's length basis.
-BNZISL is part of the Bank of New Zealand which is owned by the National Australia Bank Limited group.
-Some assets of the Scheme are invested in underlying funds managed or issued by companies that are also part of the Bank of New Zealand or National Australia Bank Limited group.
+BNZISL is part of the Bank of New Zealand which is owned by the NAB Group.
+Some assets of the Scheme are invested in underlying funds managed or issued by companies that are also part of the Bank of New Zealand or NAB Group.
 All Funds.
-We may be influenced by our association with other companies within the Bank of New Zealand or National Australia Bank Limited group to prefer funds operated by related parties over those operated by independent third parties.
+We may be influenced by our association with other companies within the Bank of New Zealand or NAB Group to prefer funds operated by related parties over those operated by independent third parties.
 We manage this conflict by ensuring that any arrangement between us is on a commercial arm's length basis.
 Investments selected by us are chosen after a robust investment selection process.
 We select investments that we consider appropriately reflect the risk profile and investment strategy and objective of the relevant Fund and are consistent with our investment philosophy.

-JANA Investment Advisers Pty Limited (JANA) provides asset consulting services to BNZISL regarding all asset classes in the Scheme and implemented consulting services regarding the Scheme's investment in international equities.
+Description of conflict of interest Affected Funds Why this may influence investment decisions and how we manage the conflict JANA Investment Advisers Pty Limited (JANA) provides asset consulting services to BNZISL regarding all asset classes in the Scheme and implemented consulting services regarding the Scheme's investment in international equities.
 JANA provides research and recommendations to BNZISL on the investment of Scheme assets, including underlying manager selection, portfolio construction and currency hedging.
 JANA also implements BNZISL's required approach in the International Equities asset class.
-In 2017 the National Australia Bank Limited group sold part of its interest in JANA but retains a minority interest.
-All Funds.
-We may be influenced by our association with other companies within the National Australia Bank Limited group, or in which the National Australia Bank Limited group has a financial interest, to engage them to provide services instead of independent third parties.
+JANA is minority owned (45%) by MLC Investments Ltd (MLC), which is currently part of the National Australia Bank Limited Group.
+IOOF Holdings Limited announced on 31 August 2020 that it has agreed with the National Australia Bank Limited Group to conditionally purchase MLC, including MLC's minority interest in JANA.
+The All Funds.
+We may be influenced by our association with other companies within the National Australia Bank Limited Group, or in which the National Australia Bank Limited Group has a financial interest, to engage them to provide services instead of independent third parties.
 We manage this conflict by ensuring that any arrangement between us is on a commercial arm's length basis.
 Investments selected by us are chosen after a robust investment selection process.
-We select investments that we consider appropriately reflect the risk profile and investment strategy and objective of the relevant Fund and are consistent with our investment philosophy.
+We select investments that we consider appropriately reflect the risk profile and investment strategy and objective of the relevant Fund and are consistent with our investment philosophy. purchase will be completed on 30 June 2021 (subject to regulatory approvals).

-5. The Governing Document
+6. The Governing Document made easy